 You Need More Extreme Content to Feel the Same Excitement

 Over time, regular porn stops being stimulating enough.
 You find yourself searching for more extreme, risky, or even disturbing content just to get the same level of excitement.
+Repeated exposure to sexual images can increase your tolerance, driving you to seek out more novel or intense material to achieve the same arousal.

 This happens because of desensitisation — your brain adapts to the stimulus, requiring more intense material to achieve the same effect.
 Repeated viewing of pornography can lead to these changes, as the brain becomes accustomed to the same material and seeks greater stimulation.
 Studies show that people who watch porn excessively develop tolerance, meaning they need to watch it more often or seek more extreme content to feel the same excitement.
 This is similar to how drug addiction works, where users need higher doses over time to get the same effect.